Setting up Meticulous tests to run in your CI provider

 Be very careful with this API token, since it allows the holder access to your recorded sessions.

-3. Add a github actions workflow to run your tests
+3. Add a GitHub Actions workflow to run your tests

 To run Meticulous on CI add a new .github/workflows/meticulous.yaml